Home How-To Wheels & Tires Dirt Bike Tube & Tire Change

 Step 13.1 - Scrub Rim With CLR

-I power wash and scrub my rim with CLR; then power rewash it to remove any residual chemicals.
+I power wash and scrub my rim with CLR; then power rewash it to remove residual chemicals.

 Step 13.2 - Power Wash Again